WhatsApp Telegram

 News Recommendation

-Cold and thermal shock test chamber on the market is divided into two categories, a two-compartment type, including high-temperature region and low-temperature region, the test object were in two different temperatures in the area of the test, hot and cold alternating test; the other is a three-compartment type, in addition to high-temperature and low-temperature areas, there is also a test area, and the two-compartment different is that the three-compartment does not need to be directly in the test area for the test, only need to be through the air compression method
+Cold and thermal shock test chamber on the market is divided into two categories, a two-compartment type, including high-temperature region and low-temperature region, the test object were tested in two different temperatures in the area of the test, alternating hot and cold test; the other is a three-compartment type, in addition to high-temperature and low-temperature areas, there is also a test area, and the difference between the two-compartment is that the three-compartment type does not need to be tested directly in the test area.

 Product Recommendation